 I have also just assigned one Helper of the Day.
 It all depends on the age of the children and what they can handle.

 We then review many of the basic concepts.
 I simply point to the letters or numbers or shapes on the chart and we all say them together.
 Not a lot of time is spent on this – just a quick daily review and over time the children get better and better at their recognition of each letter, color, or shape.
 Since we use the numbers on the calendar, we do not repeat numbers again.

-Finally we choose some music and movement activities for the children to stretch, run in place, and so forth as our morning exercise routine.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Finally we choose some music and movement activities for the children to stretch, run in place, and so forth as our morning exercise routine.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Facebook

 -Teach Preschool on Instagram